 Privacy Policy

 Aisle Inc. ("Aisle," "we," "our," or "us") respects your privacy.
 This Privacy Policy explains how we collect, use, disclose, and protect personal information when you use our websites, products, recruitment portals, and services (the "Services").
-It is designed to meet requirements under the EU General Data Protection Regulation ("GDPR"), the UK GDPR, and the California Consumer Privacy Act ("CCPA").
+It is designed to meet requirements under the EU General Data Protection Regulation ("GDPR") and the UK GDPR.

 Contact Information